Tj-Barrett/Polymer-Toolbox/Static-Structure-Factor/readme.md

 To sample something like the carbon in CHOH groups of PVA, the necessary outputs would be

-CHOH groups
+% CHOH groups \n
-type 1 is carbon in ch2, type 2 carbon in choh group backbone2 type 2
+% type 1 is carbon in ch2, type 2 carbon in choh \n
+group backbone2 type 2 \n

 compute CCrdf all rdf 200 *3 *3 cutoff 20.0 # bin is 0.1 Angstrom
 fix	 1 all ave/time  10000 1 10000 c_CCrdf[*] file test-RDF.txt mode vector